anaizahashmi/supabase-auth-dashboard/README.md

 ## Deployment

-The frontend is deployed using Vercel.
+The application is deployed on Vercel and connected to the Supabase backend.

 **Live Demo:**
 https://supabase-assessment.vercel.app/

 ## Purpose